theupdateframework/taps/POUFs/reference-POUF/pouf1.md

        }

    SPEC_VERSION is the version number of the specification using semantic versioning.
+   For purposes of ensuring the spec_version matches during an update, the reference implementation considers all  spec_version's with the same major version number to be a match.

    CONSISTENT_SNAPSHOT is a boolean indicating whether the repository supports consistent snapshots.